hahn2014/pms-admin/README.md

      - `plex.svg` (Plex logo)
      - `TMDB.svg` (TMDB logo)

-### Step 2: Set Up a Web Server
-1. **Option 1: Local Development Server**:
-   - Install Node.js if not already installed (https://nodejs.org/).
-   - Navigate to the project directory:
-     ```bash
-     cd pms-admin
-     ```
-   - Install pm2 to manage and run nodeJS servers:
-     ```bash
-     npm install pm2 -g
-     ```
-   - Start the server:
-     ```bash
-     pm2 start server.js --name pms-admin
-     ```
-   - Access the application at `http://localhost:3000` or `http://nas.ip.address:3000`.
-   - To make sure the server starts upon reboot:
-     ```bash
-     pm2 save
-     ```
-       - To stop and remove server:
-     ```bash
-     pm2 stop pms-admin
-     pm2 delete pms-admin
-     ```

-2. **Option 2: Deploy to a Web Server**:
-   - Copy the project files to your web server's root directory (e.g., `/var/www/html` for Apache).
-   - Configure the server to serve static files and ensure proper MIME types for HTML, CSS, and JavaScript.

-### Step 3: Configure NAS Integration
-- Ensure your NAS server is accessible over the network.
-- Configure Plex Media Server on the NAS to allow API access for the "Play on Plex" feature.

 ## Configuration

 ### Creating and Configuring the .env File
+> [!WARNING]
-The application requires a `.env` file to store sensitive configuration details, such as the TMDB API key, Media root paths and NAS server settings.
+> The application requires a `.env` file to store sensitive configuration details, such as the TMDB API key, Media root paths and NAS server settings.

 1. **Create a `.env` File**:
    - In the project root directory, create a file named `.env`.